The FANS French Bilingual Program at Killarney Heights Public School

 AAFEBS

-FANS is a founding member of the AAFEBS – the Australian Association of the French English Bilingual Schools.
+FANS is a founding member of the AAFEBS – the Australian Association of French-English Bilingual Schools.
 Both FANS and KHPS are board members, and FANS is the Treasurer of the AAFEBS.
 The AAFEBS organises annual professional teacher training within a network of 16 bilingual schools across Australia.